 Research has shown dogs engage in "exclusive thinking", meaning they can be taught to label objects.
 Shown 4 familiar objects and a 5th unknown one, after identifying the 4 known objects by name, it readily learns that the 5th word being said must be the name of the still-unidentified 5th object rather than any of the others.
 They hold this learned information for around 4 weeks.

 Dogs can demonstrate some remarkable skills with receptive language, as illustrated in some fascinating video clips where dogs follow both explicit and subtle direction.
 [E.g., David Hartwig and Skidboot.]
 They also listen carefully to other dogs and can learn specific types of barks.
 (Wolves too can learn social barks by being around dogs.)

 Dogs are less capable with productive language (sounds).
 The average dog has a repertoire of about 35 different sounds and signals.
 What's the best we get?
-[See for example, elRellano.com]
+[Video clip of 'talking dogs' is shown, from elRellano.com]

 Some retrievers can count to 5.
 The video shows a dog following the directions: "Paco, fetch it up!" and Paco gets one of five objects.
 "Paco, fetch it up!" and Paco gets object # 2.
 Then 3, and 4, and 5.
 If the human then asks Paco to "fetch it up" again, Paco won't be fooled and knows there are only five and he has fetched them all.
 Some researchers look at size discrimination among dogs, too (e.g., Norton Milgram, at University of Toronto).